 Your cat may be overheated and need to cool down.
 Give your cat a fresh bowl of cool water, crank up the AC, and turn on a fan to get a breeze going.
 In hot weather conditions, cat breeds with long, thick fur can easily overheat.
 You may want to consider taking your cat to the groomer for a summer haircut.
 Regular grooming can also get rid of excess hair that causes overheating.

-Your cat may exhibit some heavy breathing and normal panting following strenuous exercise.
+Your cat may exhibit some heavy breathing and normal panting following strenuous exercise, especially if your cat uses a wheel for exercise.
 It's totally normal for your cat or kitten to be a bit out of breath after zooming around the house, chasing after toys, or wrestling with their siblings.
 Their breathing should return to normal once they've gotten a chance to rest.
 Pause your playtime to give your cat a quick break and a bowl of water.

 Serious Causes of Cat Panting